 Just like a normal mortgage, a second charge mortgage can have a promotional fixed-rate or discount period, and will usually have a long term of 25 years or more.
 The interest rate is usually higher than a first mortgage.

 When you sell your house, you must pay off the first charge mortgage and then the second mortgage, or transfer it to a new mortgage.

-If your home has gone down in value and you can’t pay off the second charge, you could be pursued by the lender for the shortfall.
+If your home has gone down in value and you cannot pay off the second charge, the lender might pursue you for the shortfall.